tomerkizel/url-shortener/README.md

 # url-shortener

-This is an home assignment for PCentra - a url shortener in Python using Django
+This is a url shortener in Python using Django